 Air: Bagdogra 145 km from Jaldapara is the nearest airport from where tourists can reach Jaldapara by road route via Siliguri, as noted below.
 (Siliguri to Bagdogra - 13 km).

 Rail: The most important railway station in North-East India is NJP about 140 km away.
 NJP is directly connected with all major stations in India.
 The nearest station is at Madarihat (5 km) and Hasimara (10 km) where some trains have a stoppage.

 Road: Jaldapara is connected by National Highway with Siliguri and can be reached by car within 3hrs.

 Altitude: 61 meters.

-Best season: October to May.
+The best season: is October to May.

-Clothing: Summer- Cottons, Winter- Woolens.
+Clothing: Summer- Cotton, Winter- Woolens.

 Languages spoken: Bengali, Hindi, Nepali, English.

 Entry-point to the sanctuary is at Madarihat.